Doctor Cyber: Pre-Crisis

 When Diana Prince teamed up with private detective Jonny Double to stop an organization called the Tribunal, she discovered that Doctor Cyber had survived their previous encounter.
 Cyber had created the Tribunal to find a suitable woman to transplant her brain and replace her disfigured body.
 After Prince's capture, Cyber unsuccessfully attempted to have her brain transplanted into Diana by Doctor Moon.
 During this encounter, Cyber was accidentally impaled by a scalpel and believed killed once again.

 On an assignment at a Catskill Mountain resort as Diana Prince, Wonder Woman again discovered that Doctor Cyber had cheated death.
 While investigating a number of murders at the resort, Cyber battled Wonder Woman after an unsuccessful attempt to graft the Amazon's face onto her own.
 The ensuing melée ended with Cyber seemingly falling to her death from atop a ski lift.

 Doctor Cyber laid low for several months before capturing Wonder Girl in another attempt to capture Wonder Woman for a brain transplant.
 Wonder Woman agreed to trade her life for her adopted sister, but both were rescued by the Teen Titans.
 Cyber and her partner, Dr. Moon, were finally captured.

 It is unknown if Doctor Cyber was released or escaped from custody, but she disguised herself as Diana Prince, infiltrated the Pentagon, and stole the launch codes to America's nuclear missiles.
 Wonder Woman averted the attempted nuclear war, but Cyber was killed attempting to flee from her and Steve Trevor (disguised as the god Eros) when her rocket sled crashed into the side of a cliff.

-During the Crisis on Infinite Earths, Brainiac assumedly retrieved Doctor Cyber sometime prior to her death and assigned her to team-up with several other villains to conquer Earth-S. Doctor Cyber was finally excised from the DC Universe after the conclusion of Crisis.
+In Crisis on Infinite Earths, Brainiac recruits a past version of Cyber and sends her and several other villains to conquer Earth-S.

 Post-Crisis

 The second Doctor Cyber first appeared, chronologically, in post-Crisis continuity in The Power Company #1 (February 2002).

-Cyber, together with several other scientific geniuses and robotic beings (Automan, Brainstorm, Emil Hamilton, Ford, and Rosie the Riveter), was for a brief period part of the composite cybernetic being called Enginehead.
-However (if this story is still canon), the being seems to have been divided into the individual personalities again shortly after the events of the series.

-Cyber is later shown re-introduced into the Wonder Woman comic by battling Donna Troy (the new Wonder Woman) and Cassie Sandsmark (the current Wonder Girl).
+She is a living computer and member of the composite cybernetic being Enginehead.

-During the Infinite Crisis storyline, Doctor Cyber popped up as a member of Alexander Luthor, Jr.'s Secret Society of Super Villains.
+In Infinite Crisis, Doctor Cyber joins Alexander Luthor Jr.'s Secret Society of Super Villains.